 Since you are wondering how to become a CFA charterholder, you are probably aware of the recognition and expertise that it provides in the financial services sector.
 Becoming a CFA charterholder is challenging, but it benefits you and your career in many ways.
-The designation enhances your finance knowledge extensively and offers prospects of entering attractive roles and positions in global finance industry.
+The designation enhances your finance knowledge extensively and offers prospects of entering attractive roles and positions in the global finance industry.

 Here is a step by step guide on how to become a CFA charterholder: